Twitch: Fake Streamers and Viewbots

-They have streaming schedules and each live slots stream will be considered an ‘event’ by their army of dedicated followers.
+They have streaming schedules and each live slot stream will be considered an ‘event’ by their army of dedicated followers.
 This may seem strange to some that so many people want to watch somebody gamble on a game of chance.
-The viewers, however, seem to thoroughly enjoy watching their favourite streamer’s genuine reactions to the exultant highs and crushing lows of online gambling.
+The viewers, however, seem to thoroughly enjoy watching their favorite streamer’s genuine reactions to the exultant highs and crushing lows of online gambling.

-The most watched streamers successfully communicate their emotions with viewers as well as chat, joke, and laugh with them.
-Indeed the viewers will also communicate with each other and build communities around their favourite streamers.
+The most-watched streamers successfully communicate their emotions with viewers as well as chat, joke, and laugh with them.
+Indeed the viewers will also communicate with each other and build communities around their favorite streamers.

 A New Route to Market

 The scope for crossover marketing by targeting Twitch channels is also vast.
 Twitch was built on live streaming gaming online, and the addition of a different vertical such as casino streaming is likely to appeal to plenty of viewers already consuming content from other Twitch sectors.
-Those who enjoy channels which stream eSports and lootboxes, for example, can also be targeted by iGaming brands.
+Those who enjoy channels that stream eSports and loot boxes, for example, can also be targeted by iGaming brands.

 Furthermore, the broader use of video content as a marketing tool is also increasing in relevance across the board.
 A survey on the subject conducted by Wyzowl, a prominent video content marketing company, delivered positive results across the board.
 Although using video content as a marketing tool is hardly a new concept, its importance would appear to be at an all-time high.